22 Hiking Safety Tips Every Hiker Should Know

 By equipping yourself with basic first aid skills, you’re not only better prepared to help yourself out of situations, but you’re also better equipped to assist others you may encounter on the trail who are in distress.

-Carry a well-stocked first-aid kit and know how to use each item.
+Carry a well-stocked first-aid kit (or build your own) and know how to use each item.
 You should also consider taking a wilderness first-aid course for more comprehensive knowledge, especially if you spend a lot of time in remote areas.
 (I have not done a wilderness first aid course, but I know I absolutely need to).

 Tip: REI offers a Wilderness First Aid Course in partnership with the National Outdoor Leadership School (NOLS).